DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 *extra info:*<br>
 `docker exec -w /etc/caddy caddy caddy reload` reloads config if you made changes and want them to take effect.

+*extra info2:*<br>
+caddy can complain about formatting of the `Caddyfile`<br>
+this executed on the host will let caddy overwrite the Caddyfile with correct formatting
+`docker exec -w /etc/caddy caddy caddy fmt -overwrite`

 # Caddy more info and various configurations